May 17-19, 2019

 The War College brings over 150 people to Ticonderoga.
 This event is taking place during a busy time of the year for Ticonderoga.
 We suggest that you make accommodations arrangements as soon as possible if you plan to attend this event.
 For more information.

-Ninth Annual Colonial America Conference for Educators
+Eleventh Annual Colonial America Conference for Educators

 Fort Ticonderoga hosts the Eleventh History Conference for Educators on Friday, May 17th, 2019, from 9:00 a.m. to 3:30 p.m. in the Mars Education Center.
 This day-long conference features presentations by classroom teachers, museum educators, and archivists.
 While geared for educators, the conference is open to anyone interested in how to connect students with history.
 War College attendees receive a conference discount.